 Requirements To be considered for participation in the SCCPD Citizen Police Academy, you must satisfy the following mandatory requirements:

 • Be at least 21 years of age and a resident of St. Charles County • Possess a valid Missouri driver’s license • Satisfactorily complete a background check

-Registration Registration for the SCCPD Citizen Police Academy typically opens in July.
-Review the FAQ link and visit this page often for more program updates.
+Registration Registration for the 2020 SCCPD Citizen Police Academy is closed.
+For more information, review the FAQs and visit this page often for more program updates.
 Frequently Asked Questions